75lb/walk-back/README.md

 <a name="module_walk-back"></a>

 ## walk-back
 Walk up the directory tree until the specified path is found.
+For example, walk up through parent directories until a specified config file is found.

 **Example**
 ```js